 It's time, time is the arbiter of life !

 Rusted and sluggish from abuse matters

-On how and how long that flesh and bones last.
+On how, and how long, will flesh and bones last.

 It is not the amount of years one's lived,